ComPAIR Instructor Guide

 10. Follow the steps on screen to create or link your course in ComPAIR.

-• If it's your first time using ComPAIR or you would like to create a new ComPAIR course, fill out the course details (name, year, semester) and schedule.
+• If it is your first time using ComPAIR or you would like to create a new ComPAIR course, fill out the course details (name, year, semester) and course dates.
 Then click Save.

-11. Continue with the steps on this page to set up your ComPAIR assignment and sync each assignment's grades with Canvas.
+11. Continue with the steps in this guide to set up your ComPAIR assignment and sync each assignment's grades with Canvas.

 1. Log in to your Canvas course, and click Settings in the Course Navigation.

-3. Find the ComPAIR menu item, click the options menu (the 3 vertical dots), and choose Enable.
+3. Find the ComPAIR menu item, click the three vertical dots (options icon), and choose Enable.

 4. The ComPAIR menu item will now be available in the Course Navigation for you and your students.
-Click ComPAIR in the Course Navigation to create or link your ComPAIR course.
+Click ComPAIR in the Course Navigation.

 5. Follow the steps on screen to create or link your course in ComPAIR.

-• If it's your first time using ComPAIR or you would like to create a new ComPAIR course, fill out the course details (name, year, semester) and schedule.
+• If it is your first time using ComPAIR or you would like to create a new ComPAIR course, fill out the course details (name, year, semester) and course dates.
 Then click Save.

-6. Inform your students that they must follow the ComPAIR link from your Canvas course to enrol in your ComPAIR course.
-Students cannot log in to your ComPAIR course by going to the ComPAIR application first; this will not correctly enrol them in your ComPAIR course.
+6. Tell your students that they need to follow the ComPAIR link from your Canvas course to enrol in your ComPAIR course.
+Students cannot enrol in your ComPAIR course by going to the ComPAIR application directly.

-7. Continue with the steps on this page to set up your ComPAIR assignment.
+7. Continue with the steps in this guide to set up your ComPAIR assignment.

 Tips

-• If you use grade syncing, you must set up individual ComPAIR assignments in Canvas that students will click to sync their grades, using the steps in the accordion below.
-Not using grade syncing means students must follow a ComPAIR link from your Canvas course only once: to initially enrol in your ComPAIR course.
+• If you use grade syncing, you will need to set up individual ComPAIR assignments in Canvas that students will click to sync their grades.
+Choosing not to use grade syncing means students will follow the ComPAIR link in your Canvas course only once: to initially enrol in your ComPAIR course.

-• Skipping the setup for grade syncing does not affect your ability to manually enter grades in Canvas for ComPAIR assignments.
-You can still enter these grades yourself in the Canvas Gradebook.
+• Choosing not to use grade syncing does not affect your ability to manually enter grades in the Canvas Gradebook for ComPAIR assignments.
+It only prevents the weighted participation grades from automatically being sent to Canvas.

-• If you do not want to use Canvas to set up ComPAIR, you may log in directly at compair.elearning.ubc.ca.
+• If you do not want to use Canvas to set up ComPAIR, you may log in directly to ComPAIR using your UBC CWL (Campus-Wide Login).
 From there, you can add a course and add students to it.
-Contact us in the LT Hub for help setting this up.
+Contact us in the LT Hub for help with setting this up.

 Understand the ComPAIR workflow